-Jackfruit may be a great choice for anyone suffering from constipation or issues with digestion, and it’s the seeds of the jackfruit that come in handy.
+Jackfruit may be a great choice for anyone suffering from constipation or issues with digestion, and it’s the seeds that come in handy.
 The seeds contain a good portion of dietary fiber, and as we know, high-fiber foods are great because they not only help with constipation, but they help fill you up, which may contribute to weight loss.

 5. Aids in Preventing Osteoporosis

 The National Osteoporosis Foundation reports that our bones and teeth compile about 99 percent of the calcium found in our bodies.
 However, we lose calcium through our skin, nails and even our sweat on a daily basis.
 The problem is that our bodies cannot produce new calcium, which means we have to get it through the foods we eat.
 When we don’t do that, the body goes to our bones to get the calcium it needs.
 This is when osteopenia, which leads to osteoporosis, can occur.
 A serving of jackfruit contains about 6 percent of the recommended daily allowance of calcium, making it a strong source to help stave off osteoporosis.
 (6)